(BRITISH IMPERIALISM and ASIA, to 1900 – continued)

 The rebellion included attacks on various European civilians and on British women and children.
 The British press exaggerated, describing the rebels as tossing British babies into the air and bayoneting them for sport.
 But there were British women and children taken hostage at Kanpur when the rebels took control of that city, and on July 15, three days before an army under Britain's General Neill retook the city, the rebels slaughtered their hostages and threw the dismembered bodies into a deep well.

-By September, Queen Victoria was writing about the horrors committed on women and children making "one's blood run cold."
-In a letter to her uncle, King of the Belgians, she wrote:
+By September, one year after Europe's Crimean War had ended, Queen Victoria was writing about the horrors committed on women and children in India making "one's blood run cold."
+In a letter to her uncle, King of the Belgians, she wrote that events in India were "so much more distressing than the Crimea – where there was glory and honourable warfare, and where the poor women and children were safe."

-The Kanpur massacre, as well as similar events elsewhere, were seen by the British as an occasion for unrestrained vengeance.
-The British "Army of Retribution" under General Neill had committed its own series of atrocities in retaking Kapur.
+The Kanpur massacre, as well as similar events elsewhere, were seen by some British as reason for unrestrained vengeance.
+The British "Army of Retribution" under General Neill committed its own series of atrocities in retaking Kapur.

 India remained too divided for success against the British.
 It was divided in language, with Hindi spoken by only a third of the population, and Bengali by one-sixth.
-The powerful Indian state of Hyderabad was not interested in supporting the rebel leader, Bahadur Shah II.
+The powerful Indian state of Hyderabad was not interested in supporting the rebel leader, Emperor Bahadur Shah II.
 Other Indian states followed Hyderabad's example, and the Sikh warriors hired by the British also failed to join the rebellion.

 The British public viewed their military officers serving in India as gentleman-warriors defending dignity, God's purposes and Britain's civilizing mission.
 There was talk of "the resolute vigor of the Anglo-Saxon race."
 The British viewed those Indians who supported the uprising as ungrateful and treacherous.